blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 With your machines successfully able to `ping` each other, you are prepared to create your first asset chain.

-The following instructions use the simplest possible set of parameters in creating a new asset chain: a coin with the ticker symbol ``EXAMPLECHAIN``, ``1000000`` premined coins, and a block reward of ``.0001``.
+The following instructions use the simplest possible set of parameters in creating a new asset chain: a coin with the ticker symbol ``EXAMPLECHAIN``, ``1000000`` pre-mined coins, and a block reward of ``.0001``.

 On your first node, change into ===link=== the directory where Komodo's ``komodod`` and ``komodo-cli`` is installed and execute the following commands in the terminal: